elifesciences/elife-continuum-documentation/file-s3-naming-workflow/2015-06-12-ppp-workflow-docs.markdown

 - the notification queue is monitored by a new starter - `starter_PublicationRouter.py` (previously `queue_worker.py`).
     - `starter_PublicationRouter.py` makes a decision on which publication route the incoming file will take, based on attributes of the file.
 If the file is a VOR file, then `starter_PublicationRouter.py` will start the `workflow_PublishVOR`
-- `workflow_PublishVOR.py` (previously `workflow_NewS3File`) starts a series of activites that do the following
+- `workflow_PublishVOR.py` (previously `workflow_NewS3File`) starts a series of activities that do the following
-    - _the following activity names are arbitrary and open for discussion
+    - _the following activity names are arbitrary and open for discussion, they might all happen in one activty_
-    -  `activity_unzipVOR.py` unpacks the intake zip file into a temporary working directory
+    -  `activity_unzipVOR.py` unpacks the intake zip file into a temporary working directory (perhaps this needs to happen later?)
     - `activity_SetVersionNumber.py` checks the incoming zip package name.
       - if the incoming zip package name contains a version number:
         - `activity_SetVersionNumber.py` assumes that we are resupplying or repopulating an already published zip file and